Ephesus Turkey – Famous Ancient City Ruins & Library of Celsus

 The Temple of Artemis, backdropped by Selçuk (Ayasuluk) Kalesi / Ayasuluk Citadel, faced west and had a total of 127 marble columns.
 It was erected on the orders of the king of Lydia, Croesus.
 The oldest foundation of the temple dates back to the 6th century BC, but it has been demolished and subsequently rebuilt on several occasions.

 Only a couple of centuries after the construction of the Temple of Artemis, a tremendous earthquake shook the city – although the temple had been built on marshy land to resist the impact of earthquakes.
 Nevertheless, this marked a change for Ephesus.
 The Temple of Artemis was set on fire – and the power and importance of the sanctuary was in decline and gone forever.
-Today only ruins of the spectacular temple are left onsite in Ephesus, including a few of the original columns.
+Today, only ruins of the spectacular temple are left onsite in Ephesus, including a few of the original columns.
 The more valuable artefacts have been brought to the British Museum in London.
 A genuine statue of Artemis is today exhibited in the Ephesus Archaeological Museum in Selçuk.

 Merchants and artisans came to the Agora to trade their products.
 It was also a public meeting place and an area for political debate.
-Three sides of the square agora were bordered by stoas, protecting the marketplace from rain and wind.
+Three sides of the square Agora were bordered by stoas, protecting the marketplace from rain and wind.

-On stage a lavishly decorated three-storey stage building served as the backdrop for the performances – varying from plays and concerts to later gladiator combats.
+On stage, a lavishly decorated three-storey stage building served as the backdrop for the performances – varying from plays and concerts to later gladiator combats.

-The Temple of Hadrian was erected by P. Quintilius in honour of Emperor Hadrian who arrived at the city in 128 AD.
+The Temple of Hadrian was erected by P. Quintilius in honour of Emperor Hadrian, who arrived at the city in 128 AD.

-It is a very well-preserved structure with Corinthian columns and Medusa depicted inside the arch.
+It is a well-preserved structure with Corinthian columns and Medusa depicted inside the arch.
 The friezes show the foundation of the city, Androcles defeating a wild boar, as well as Dionysus in procession.
 Nevertheless, these are all copies since the originals can be studied at the Ephesus Archaeological Museum.

-A marble relief of the Winged Nike, the Greek goddess of victory, is one of the famous artefacts that originally decorated the Hercules Gate.
+A marble relief of the Winged Nike, the Greek goddess of victory, is one of the famous artefacts that once decorated the Hercules Gate.
 It can now be found in the Domitian Square.
 Nike holds a laurel wreath in her left hand and a palm branch in her right.

 Inside the houses, there are beautiful mosaic floors and frescos around the interior courtyard (also known as a peristyle).
 Water systems and heating were quite well developed.
 An installation with clay pipes circulated warm air through the houses as heating.